redorav/hlslpp/Readme.md

 ```

 * Remember to add an include path to ```"hlslpp/include"```
-* Windows has defines for min and max so if you're using this library and the <windows.h> header remember to #define NOMINMAX before including it.
+* Windows has defines for min and max so if you're using this library and the <windows.h> header remember to #define NOMINMAX before including it
-* To force the scalar version of the library, define ```HLSLPP_SCALAR``` globally
+* To force the scalar version of the library, define ```HLSLPP_SCALAR``` globally.
+The scalar library is only different from the SIMD version in its use of regular floats to represent vectors.
+It should only be used if your platform (e.g. embedded) does not have native SIMD support.
+It can also be used to compare performance
 * To enable the transforms feature, define ```HLSLPP_FEATURE_TRANSFORM``` globally
 * The f32 members of float4 and the [ ] operators make use of the union directly, so the generated code is up to the compiler.
 Use with care